Akash98Sky/zomauto/README.md

 # Zomauto - Automation Project

-This project automates interactions with the Zomato website, utilizing Selenium for web scraping and automation.
+This project automates interactions with the Zomato website, utilizing Playwright for web scraping and automation.
 It is designed to extract information about restaurants, such as menu items, prices, and offers, and perform specific automated tasks based on that data.

 ## Features